harshil070/BSE_GCR_Portfolio/index.md

 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone

-# First Milestone
+# Final Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="[[https://www.youtube.com/embed/CaCazFBhYK](https://youtu.be/3CqvFKtBGkU?si=nbu1ccYaDJCIofzJ)]([https://youtu.be/3CqvFKtBGkU?si=nbu1ccYaDJCIofzJ](https://youtu.be/3CqvFKtBGkU?si=nbu1ccYaDJCIofzJ))s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/P78BjWGThLY?si=HmyEVos00G2v-uIl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For my first milestone, I've completed making the circuit for my controller and my car.
-The car uses Arduino Uno which is then connected to the H-bridges and the breadboard with the DSD blue tooth module
-For your first milestone, describe your project and how you plan to build it.
-You can include:
-- An explanation about the different components of your project and how they will all integrate together
-- Technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project
+For my final milestone, I made my motors work so they move to a 180-degree rotation twice and then stop for 1 to 2 seconds and repeat that loop.
+So far, I still have to figure out my Bluetooth module connection issue for my controller and car.
+I plan to finish connecting my modules and a lot of modifications like the car being able to do a wheelie, etc. I learned a lot about accelerometers and Bluetooth modules since I had a lot of debugging to do.
+I hope to learn more advance technologies and ways to make more difficult robots.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.